Merging and Diffing Commands

 driver = [MX.EXE_PATH] merge %O %A %B

-Create .gitattributes file in .git folder of your app on disk.
-Add the following line to tell git to use [merge "custom"] driver from .gitconfig chapter of this page for merging *.mpr files.
+Create an attributes file in the info folder of the .git directory of your app.
+Add the following line to instruct Git to use the [merge "custom"] driver from the config section of this document for merging .mpr files.

 *.mpr merge=custom